SniperPickAxe/FVT-fabric-modified/README.md

 ### Offhand Autoeat

-Once you lose two hunger will automatically eat from your offhand, won't work if you for example aim at a chest.
+Will automatically eat the food in your offhand as soon as you loose enough hunger for it to be fully utilized, will also eat if your health is low.
+Won't work if you for example aim at a chest or have a block in your main hand that can be placed.

 ### Random Block Placement (keybindable)